marcusgrimm/content-style-guide/04-grammar-and-mechanics.html.md

 #### Dates

 Generally, spell out the day of the week and the month.
-Abbreviate only if space is an issue in the app.
+Abbreviate only if space is an issue.

 - Saturday, January 24
 - Sat., Jan.
 24